Rivers State University

 Rivers State University (RIVSU or RSU), formerly known as Rivers State University of Science and Technology (UST or RSUST), is a government-owned university located in Diobu (Mile III) area of Port Harcourt, Rivers State, Southern Nigeria.

 As of 2025, the vice chancellor of the university is Professor Isaac Zeb-Obipi.
 He was appointed by the administration of Governor Siminalayi Fubara in March 2025.

 History

 The Rivers State University of Science and Technology was established in 1972 as the College of Science and Technology.
 It was granted independent university status in 1980 and was renamed from College of Science and Technology to Rivers State University of Science and Technology.
 In March 2017, the university was renamed to Rivers State University.
 More faculties are being added to the university.
-It is the only university in Nigeria that is accredited to offer degree programs in Marine Engineering.
+RSU is the only university in Nigeria that is accredited to offer degree programs in Marine Engineering.